KYNNAC/sonusflow-cpp-legacy/README.md

 * **Framework:** Qt 6 (for the cross-platform GUI)
 * **Build System:** CMake
 * **Audio Engine:** The core audio playback and processing is powered by the lightweight **MiniAudio** library.
 The 3-band equalizer is a chain of biquad filters (*low-shelf, peaking, high-shelf*) designed to provide broad, musical control over the vocal frequency range.

+## Design Decisions

+* **Why MiniAudio?** Chosen for its "header-only" nature and C-based efficiency.
+This ensures low-latency playback which is critical for auditory training where any digital lag could cause listener fatigue.
+* **Why Subtractive EQ?** In APD theraphy, the goal is to train the brain to find the "signal" from the "noise".
+By using a subtractive-only model, Sonus Flow ensures that the user is practicing clarity rather than simply turning up the volume, which projects the user's hearing over long-term use.
+* **File Discovery Logic:** Instead of hardcoding a playlist, Sonus Flow features an automatic directory crawler.
+This empowers clinicians or audiologists to drop their own specific "trigger" sounds or "target" voices into the app without recompiling.

 ---